There have been an awful lot of Atlantises, will be quite a few more.

 One of the first things you learn as a mage is that "magic" is just a blanket term for a dizzying variety of strange powers and abilities.
 The steps you take to summon a lightning bolt from the heavens are completely different from the steps you take to heal a wound.

 Magic is broadly grouped into categories known as spheres.
-Spheres cover a particular way to work magic, involving similar occult symbols and rituals.
+Spheres represent a particular way of working magic, involving similar occult symbols and rituals.

-Spheres are treated like skills.
-Every rank you buy in a Sphere costs a similar amount of experience as a skill does (1 experience from ranks 1 to 5, 2 experience from ranks 6 to 10, etc.)
+Spheres are treated like skills, and have proficiency levels from Apprentice to Legendary.
+Every rank you buy in a Sphere costs a similar amount of experience as a skill does.

 You start with a number of points to invest in spheres of your choice, depending on your Tradition.
-You cannot start with a Sphere above rank 4.
+You cannot start with a Sphere above Trained (+2).

-Hermetic Mages start with 8 points they can invest as they wish among any sphere.
+Hermetic Mages start with 8 Proficiency Ranks, which they can invest as they wish among any sphere.

-Mesmers start with 6 points they can invest into the following spheres.
+Mesmers start with 6 Proficiency Ranks, which they can invest into the following spheres.
 Mesmers cannot select gain ranks in the following spheres: Artifice, Darkness, Entropy, Metal

-Nethermancers start with 6 points they can invest into the following spheres: curses, entropy and shadow.
+Nethermancers start with 6 Proficiency Ranks, which they can invest into the following spheres: curses, entropy and shadow.
 Nethermancers cannot select gain ranks in the following spheres: Charms, Healing, Illusion, Trickery

-Shamans start with 6 points they can invest into the following spheres: animal, plant and healing.
+Shamans start with 6 Proficiency Ranks, which they can invest into the following spheres: animal, plant and healing.
 Shamans cannot gain ranks in the following spheres: Air, Earth, Fire, Water

 No mage can gain ranks in Blood.

-Every rank of a sphere you purchase allows you to add 1 spell of that sphere to your spellbook.
+Every Proficiency rank of a sphere you purchase allows you to add 2 spells of that sphere to your spellbook.

 Spellcraft usually requires a specific focus to channel and direct magic.
 On character creation, you start with one Focus you use to direct your spellcasting.

-You can attune a new item to you as a focus through a ritual that takes 8 hours.
+You can attune a new item to you as a focus through an 8-hour ritual.

 If you try to cast a spell without a proper focus, you must make a check with the appropriate sphere with a DC equal to 10+double the spell's level.
 You must be able to handle the focus to cast the spell, so this penalty applies if you are immobilized, paralyzed, or otherwise unable to wield your focus.